nishanths/dedupimport/README.md

 var server fe.Server
 ```

-running dupeimport on it with default options
+running dedupimport on it with default options

 ```
-dupeimport file.go
+dedupimport file.go
 ```

 will produce